-Together with local, state, and national partners, TCADP is working to reduce use of the death penalty in Texas and, ultimately, end this arbitrary, irreversible, and unfair punishment.
-In 2020, the State of Texas carried out its fewest executions since 1996 and juries imposed a record-low number of death sentences.
+Together with local, state, and national partners, TCADP works to reduce use of the death penalty in Texas and, ultimately, end this arbitrary, irreversible, and unfair punishment.
+Here’s a snapshot of our impact in 2021:

 Hosted the TCADP 2021 Annual Conference: Reckoning with Injustice in the Death Penalty and Beyond as a virtual event on February 27, 2021, with more than 120 participants from across Texas, other states, and abroad.
 During the panel discussion, keynote, and workshop sessions, our esteemed speakers addressed systemic racism in the criminal legal system as well as the inequities exposed and exacerbated by the pandemic.